nbhuiyan/b9/docs/BuildARuntime.md

 ### JitBuilder

-[JitBuilder] is tool inside of OMR that allows the user to programmatically describe the [intermediate language] (IL) that implements the semantics of the bytecodes.
+[JitBuilder] is an interface to the JIT compiler technology in OMR.
+It's designed to bootstrap a native-code JIT compiler for interpreted methods, and it allows the user to programatically describe the [intermediate language] (IL) that implements the semantics of the bytecodes.
 Using JitBuilder to employ the OMR JIT is not strictly necessary, but without it, one would require a deep understanding of JIT Compilation.
-JitBuilder makes it possible for someone without the background to easily plug-in and use the JIT compiler for their runtime.
+JitBuilder makes it possible for someone without a background in compilers to easily plug-in and use the JIT compiler for their runtime.

 [JitBuilder]: https://developer.ibm.com/open/2016/07/19/jitbuilder-library-and-eclipse-omr-just-in-time-compilers-made-easy/
 [intermediate language]: ./Dictionary.md#intermediate-language